 - 2 to 3 tablespoons 2% milk

 - In a large bowl, dissolve yeast in warm water.
-Add the milk, butter, sugar, eggs, lemon peel, salt and 3 cups flour.
+Add the milk, butter, sugar, eggs, lemon zest, salt and 3 cups flour.
 Add the raisins, candied fruit and almonds.
 Add enough remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1-1/2 hours.

 - Bake at 375° for 25-30 minutes or until golden brown.
 Cool on wire racks.
 Combine confectioners' sugar and enough milk to achieve desired consistency; spread over stollen.
-Yield: 2 loaves.